nnjustin44/portfolio_backend/DOCKER.md

 - Ensure you have sufficient disk space
 - Check that all required files are present
 - Verify your internet connection for dependency downloads

-### Environment Variable Issues

-- Verify your `.env` file exists and contains the required variables
-- Check that the OpenAI API key is valid
-- Ensure no extra spaces or quotes in environment variable values

 ## Development